PostHog/posthog.com/contents/blog/product-360.md

 * 0 to (significant) revenue
 * 0 to many reference customers

 Overall, it just felt easier to grow _and_ like we were losing less energy trying to prioritize things.
 We could still make fast/ad hoc decisions, but with much more information behind them.
 Progress was both calmer and faster.
+We became proud of the product.

 # Timing

-I suspect we were right at 2 people that product was something that fell to us, but it didn't take long for it to become critical.
-If we were to start over, I'd probably not hire product in the first 5 hires, but I'd definitely hire product in the first 10.
+I suspect we were right at 2 people that product was something that fell to us.

+However, we were wrong that once we had product market fit for our open source product, to continue making detailed decisions about prioritization.
+At this stage, we didn't know every user ourselves any more, and there was too much data to hold in our heads - that's where more focussed product people can do a better job than founders or the engineering team at deciding what to build.